timlok123/COMP2113-Course-Code/README.md

 ## How to Install and Run the Project

-For the compiling and running C and C++ code, I am just using Microsoft Visual Studio Code.(attach the link https://code.visualstudio.com/)
+For the compiling and running C and C++ code, I am just using [Microsoft Visual Studio Code](https://code.visualstudio.com/) .

-For running Bash script and using the Linux environment in Window computer, you can use Window Linux Sub-shell (WSL) (https://learn.microsoft.com/en-us/windows/wsl/) or set up a virtual machine (e.g. Oracle) (https://www.virtualbox.org/) in your computer.
+For running Bash script and using the Linux environment in Window computer, you can use [Window Linux Sub-shell(WSL)](https://learn.microsoft.com/en-us/windows/wsl/) or set up a virtual machine (e.g. [Oracle](https://www.virtualbox.org/) ) in your computer.